openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

 Configuring additional services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Additional haproxy service entries can be configured by setting
+Additional HAProxy service entries can be configured by setting
 ``haproxy_extra_services`` in ``/etc/openstack_deploy/user_variables.yml``

 For more information on the service dict syntax, please reference